kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 cc-customcluster-terminate   1/1     Running   0          14s
 ```

-After the terminate worker finished, the Cluster on VMs will be clean up and the related resource will also be deleted.
+After the terminate worker finishes, the cluster on on-premise servers will be cleaned up and the related resource will also be deleted.

 The entire deletion of cluster may take 5 min.